OwenFeik/realmview/README.md

     excess points when done?

 ## Bugs

+* Sometimes players can't see all lines.
+* Unable to select a sprite behind a sprite you don't have permissions for.

+### Low priority

 * Possible to leave game without saving.
-* Adding a texture breaks all drawings.
-* Fog of war sometimes doesn't show up
 * Hollow shapes
     * When rendered with opacity have overlapping triangles visible.
     * Have wrong dimensions after resizing window until zoom.
     * Have varying stroke, obvious at higher stroke levels.
 * Resizing a drawing increases the line stroke (maybe good?).
-* Sometimes players can't see all lines.
-* Unable to select a sprite behind a sprite you don't have permissions for.

 # Documentation